-This is the German translation of the 2012 Recommendation of the Council on Regulatory Policy and Governance.
-It sets the current thinking of how to effectively implement regulatory policy in countries, based on over a decade of OECD experience.
+This Recommendation sets out the current thinking on how to effectively implement regulatory policy in countries, based on over a decade of OECD experience.
 "This Recommendation is the first comprehensive international statement on regulatory policy since the crisis", says Angel Gurría.